 DEBIT_ACCT permission is not only

 element, its use is also requested with the

 element.
-Its use must be requested in order for other components of the
+You must request its use in order for other components of the

 application to launch the protected activity, even though the protection

 If, in the same example shown above, the

 be necessary to declare it again with a

 element.
 However, it would still be necessary to request its use with

 element declares a namespace for a group of permissions that are defined in

 code, and the